smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/XCLIP.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

 - "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'convert_result' column (str, optional)
+If a previously used table is specified, the existing table will be replaced by the new table with a 'convert_result' column.
+If not specified, the result dataframe will not be saved as a data table (str, optional)
 - "video_col": the name of the column containing the video path (str, default: 'video_path')
 - "text_col": the name of the column containing the text (str, default: 'text')
-- "convert_type": file type for vectorization (str, 'image'|'text', default: 'image')
+- "convert_type": file type for vectorization (str, 'video'|'text', default: 'video')
-- "batch_size": the size of dataset bundle utilized in a single cycle of training.
-The larger the number, the better the learning performance.
-However, considering the size of the memory, only 128 is used in this case (int, optional, default: 16)
+- "batch_size": the size of dataset bundle utilized in a single cycle of training (int, optional, default: 16)
 - "result_col": defines the column name that contains the vectorized results (str, optional, default: 'convert_result')